Your Cart

 The gap I couldn’t ignore

-At the time, business and marketing education for knit and crochet pattern designers was extremely limited.
+Business and marketing education for knit and crochet pattern designers was extremely limited.

-What existed was often:
+What existed was:

 • overly basic